Setting Up Your First Facebook Catalog/Instagram Product Feed

 By selecting the ‘radar’ icon you can change all previous configurations you made and find the URL of your product feed:

-7. Upload your feed to Facebook’s business manager
+7. Upload your feed to Meta Commerce Manager

 Now hit the “+ Create Catalog” button: